DevMountain/sql-2-afternoon/README.md

 <br />

-1. From the `Track` table find a unique list of all composers.
+1. From the `Track` table find a unique list of all `Composer`s.
-2. From the `Invoice` table find a unique list of all Billing postal codes.
+2. From the `Invoice` table find a unique list of all `BillingPostalCode`s.
-3. From the `Customer` table find a unique list of all companies.
+3. From the `Customer` table find a unique list of all `Company`s.

 <details>